Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Introduction

-In this work, we consider a subsystem embedded in a many-body quantum system, as sketched in Fig.~\ref{Fig1}(a).
-In particular, we are concerned with the time-evolution of R\'enyi and von Neumann entropies of the (reduced) subsystem state.
-For closed integrable quantum systems, at the hydrodynamic scale of large space-time coordinates, the dynamics of these entropies is captured by a quasi-particle picture \cite{calabrese2005,calabrese2007,fagotti2008,alba2017,alba2017b,alba2018,alba2019b}.
-In its simplest version, the initial state acts as a source of entangled pairs of quasi-particles, which spread with time through the whole system correlating different parts of it.
-To explain the basic idea, lets consider the idealized situation of a many-body system containing a single pair, see Fig.~\ref{Fig1}(a).
-The two quasi-particles, labelled by their quasi-momentum $q$, propagate ballistically in opposite directions, with velocity $\pm |v_q|$.
-When they are shared by the subsystem and the remainder of the many-body system, [see star in Fig.~\ref{Fig1}(a)], these two parts get entangled, as witnessed by the subsystem state entropy assuming a finite value proportional to the entanglement of the pair \cite{castro-alvaredo2018}.
+Here, we consider a dissipative nonequilibrium setup: a many-body system undergoes an open quantum Lindblad dynamics \cite{lindblad1976}, combining coherent and irreversible effects, and is initialized in a state which is not a stationary state of the Hamiltonian nor of the full Lindblad dynamics.
+We focus on a subsystem embedded in this system, see Fig.~\ref{Fig1}(a), and we are concerned with the time-evolution of subsystem entropies and of the mutual information of the bipartition.
+For closed integrable systems, in the limit of large space-time coordinates with their ratio being fixed, this is typically described by a quasi-particle picture \cite{calabrese2005,calabrese2007,fagotti2008,alba2017,alba2017b,alba2018,alba2019b}.
+The initial state acts as a source of entangled pairs of quasi-particle excitations ---labelled by the quasi-momentum $q$.
+These propagate ballistically in opposite direction with velocity $\pm |v_q|$ [see Fig.~\ref{Fig1}(a)] and, when shared by the subsystem and the remainder of the many-body system, contribute to the subsystem entropy through their correlation content \cite{castro-alvaredo2018}.

-While this picture (see Refs.~\cite{bertini2018,bertini2018b,bastianello2018,alba2019,bastianello2020} for extensions) has proved valuable for closed systems, it is not clear whether it can account for irreversible effects [cf.~Fig.~\ref{Fig1}(b)].
-As such, methods for analysing the open dynamics of quantum correlations remain limited.
-In this paper, we make progress in this direction.
-Building on ideas put forward in a specific setting \cite{alba2021}, we show that a dissipative quasi-particle picture describes the time-evolution of subsystem entropies, and of quantum correlations, for a general class of noninteracting open quantum systems.
-This picture is encoded in the formula

-providing the dynamics of the $n$th R\'enyi (also of the von Neumann) entropy $S^{(n)}_\ell$, for a subsystem of length $\ell$.
-Here, $s_q^{(n),\, {\rm mix}},s_q^{(n),\, {\rm YY}}$ are two different entropic contributions.
-The first, $s_q^{(n),\, {\rm mix}}$, is the contribution of the $q$th quasi-particles to the entropy of the full many-body mixed state, [cf.~Fig.~\ref{Fig1}(b)].
-On the other hand, $s_q^{(n),\, {\rm YY}}$ is the quasi-particle contribution to the Yang-Yang entropy \cite{yang1969} and is uniquely identified by the quasi-particle densities.
-Interestingly, as highlighted in Fig.~\ref{Fig1}(b), these densities are not conserved in open quantum systems.
-Note that for closed systems, $s_q^{(n),\, {\rm mix}}=0$ and $s_q^{(n),\, {\rm YY}}$ contributes to the thermodynamic entropy of the generalized Gibbs ensemble describing local stationary properties \cite{polkovnikov2011,calabrese2016,essler2016,vidmar2016,caux2013,caux2016}.